john-adeojo/kedro-project/archive/fraud-detection/docs/source/index.rst

-.. fraud_detection_model documentation master file, created by sphinx-quickstart.
+.. fraud-detection-model documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project fraud_detection_model's API docs!
+Welcome to project fraud-detection-model's API docs!
 =============================================

 .. toctree::